-Paul teaches that getting married is not wrong, but for a Christian it is better to remain single so that their lives can be devoted to the Lord.
-Those who marry will have a spouse and probably children who will need to attention, love, help and support, and at times these may distract from serving the Lord.
-However Paul does say that if a couple are finding it hard to be self controlled and refrain from sexual relations it is better that they marry so that they are not sinning against the Lord because of immorality.
+In 1 Corinthians 7:25-38, Paul teaches that getting married is not wrong, but in certain situations (like the “present distress” of the Corinthians) it is better to remain single so that their lives can be devoted to the Lord.
+Those who marry will have a spouse and probably children who will need attention, love, help and support, and at times these may distract from serving the Lord.
+However, Paul does say that if a couple are finding it hard to be self controlled and refrain from sexual relations, it is better that they marry so that they are not sinning against the Lord because of immorality.

 Longing to be married

 Psalm 84:11 is true, “the Lord will not withhold any good thing from his children, when they walk uprightly”.
 If you are single right now, but would prefer to be married, seek God and his will above anything else.
-If his plan for you is to marry it will happen, if not, it won’t, but if you’re hung up on being single you will waste away the best years of your life pining for something that is not to be.100% Free Bible Course
+If his plan for you is to marry it will happen, if not, it won’t, but if you’re hung up on being single you will waste away the best years of your life pining for something that is not to be.